simonom/PyCHAM/README.md

 Continuous integration testing can be completed using the '.travis.yml' (home folder) and 'test_TravisCI.py' (unit_tests folder) files at the [Travis CI website](https://travis-ci.com).

-Example run output is saved in the PyCHAM/output/Example_Run folder.
-To reproduce this, select from PyCHAM/inputs Example_Run for the chemical scheme, Example_Run_xml for the xml file and Example_Run_inputs for the model variables.
+Example run output is saved in the PyCHAM/output/example_scheme folder.
+To reproduce this, select from PyCHAM/input example_scheme.txt for the chemical scheme, example_xml.xml for the xml file and example_model_var.txt for the model variables.
 Note that the example output may vary between releases so please check correspondence.

 ## Inputs

 ## Chemical Scheme .txt file

-An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'Example_Run.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.
+An example chemical scheme .txt file is given in the inputs folder (of the Github repository), called 'example_scheme.txt', which has been obtained from the [Master Chemical Mechanism (MCM) website](http://mcm.leeds.ac.uk/MCM/) (KPP version) and modified.
 Results are automatically saved in PyCHAM/output/name_of_chemical_scheme_file/name_given_in_model_variables_input_file_for_saving.
 The unit tests described above save results with the name_of-chemical_scheme_file beginning with test_ ..., therefore we recommend using a different convention for chemical schemes to prevent confusion.

 Markers are required to recognise different sections of the chemical scheme.
 The default markers are for the MCM KPP format, however, others can be specified using the chem_scheme_markers input in the model variables input file.